obvious-agency/naturebraid_rtd/docs/source/documentation/preprocessing_tools_guide.md

 # Preprocessing tools guide

+The preprocessing tools **must** be run before any of the other tools within the NB Python toolbox as they generate the input necessary to the other models within the toolbox.

+## Generate Baseline

-## Summary
+### Summary

-The only preprocessing tool within LUCI is the *Generate* Baseline tool which must be run before any ecosystem services tools, and rerun to produce new land cover scenarios.
+The *Generate Baseline* tool must be run before any ecosystem services tools, and rerun if inputs such as the DEM, soils, climate, etc have changed. (**Note:** If land cover has changed, you may use the *Generate new land cover scenario* as long as the new input land cover has full coverage over the study area.)
 The purpose of the preprocessing is two-fold:

-- Generate the hydrological and topographical information by reconditioning the input DEM by filling depressions and using an approach based on the AGREE method to burn river networks into the elevation data.
+- Generate the hydrological and topographical information by reconditioning the input DEM by filling depressions and using an approach based on the [AGREE method](https://www.caee.utexas.edu/prof/maidment/gishydro/ferdi/research/agree/agree.html) to burn river networks into the elevation data.

-- Generate the land management scenario using the soil and land cover provided by the user and comparing the classes to lookup tables that have the information required by LUCI's ecosystem services
+- Generate the land management scenario using the soil and land cover provided by the user and comparing the classes to lookup tables that have the information required by NB's ecosystem services

-## Input
+### Input

-- **Output folder for LUCI Baseline:** Specify the path and folder name where output from this tool should be stored.
+- **Output folder for NB Baseline:** Specify the path and folder name where output from this tool should be stored.

 - **Digital elevation model (DEM):** The DEM should be in GRID format and the recommended spatial resolution for use in LUCI is 5 to 10 m.
 The choice of resolution is very important.
-LUCI produces quantification and classification of ecosystem performance at the grid square scale i.e. for every grid square.
+NB produces quantification and classification of ecosystem performance at the grid square scale i.e. for every grid square.
 If the DEM data is coarse, but vegetation, soil or other input data is of fine resolution, it is recommended that the DEM be resampled to a finer resolution.
 This is necessary to ensure the effect of, for example, small area vegetation or mangement interventions are accounted for.
 Resampling will not change topographical routing capabilities though and this will still be limited by the resolution of the original dataset.

-- **Study area mask:** This shapefile sets the boundaries or extent for LUCI processing.
+- **Study area mask:** This shapefile sets the boundaries or extent for NB processing.
 All other inputs are clipped to the same extent.

 - **Include uphill / upstream contributing area?:** Choose from the dropdown options below:

-    - *No; calculate farm in isolation:* This option will only consider the farm area and will not consider any area uphill or upstream of the farm, even if it contributes overland, near-surface or stream run-off to the farm.
+    - *No; calculate study area in isolation:* This option will only consider the study area and will not consider any area uphill or upstream of the study area, even if it contributes overland, near-surface or stream run-off to the study area.

-    - *Yes; include uphill contributing areas:* This option considers the farm plus a surrounding area.
-The surrounding area includes hillslopes which route overland and near-surface flow of water and diffuse pollution into the farm. **Note:** If using this option, the land use and soil shapefiles are recommended to have the same coverage of the DEM.
+    - *Yes; include uphill contributing areas:* This option considers the study area plus a surrounding area.
+The surrounding area includes hillslopes which route overland and near-surface flow of water and diffuse pollution into the study area. **Note:** If using this option, the land use and soil shapefiles are recommended to have the same coverage as the DEM.

-    - *Yes; include uphill areas plus upstream watersheds:* This option considers the farm plus a surrounding area.
-The surrounding area includes hillslopes which route overland and near-surface flow of water and diffuse pollutants into the study area, as well as watersheds draining streams that enter the farm. **Note:** If using this option, the land use and soil shapefiles are recommended to have the same coverage of the DEM.
+    - *Yes; include uphill areas plus upstream watersheds:* This option considers the study area plus a surrounding area greater than the previous option.
+The surrounding area includes hillslopes which route overland and near-surface flow of water and diffuse pollutants into the study area, as well as watersheds draining streams that enter the study area. **Note:** If using this option, the land use and soil shapefiles are recommended to have the same coverage as the DEM.

 - **Land cover dataset, land cover data source, and land cover linking code:** These three parameters relate to the input land cover dataset, which must be in polygon format.
 The land cover data source is specified in the table below.
 The land cover linking code is the main identifier field in the input land cover attribute table and is associated with the land cover classification of that data source.
 The land cover shapefile **must** have a field with the name of the *Land cover linking code* below and the correct classification.
-For example, if the user is using the product Land Cover Database 4 (LCDB4), the attribute table of the shapefile must contain the **CLASS_2012** field.
+For example, if the user is using the product Land Cover Database 5 ([NZ LCDB5](https://lris.scinfo.org.nz/layer/104400-lcdb-v50-land-cover-database-version-50-mainland-new-zealand/)), the attribute table of the shapefile must contain the **CLASS_2018** field.

 This input data will feed through into many of the ecosystem service model outputs, so it is important to be aware of errors and uncertainties.
 These may be due to land use change occurring since the dataset was created, or mis-classification of land cover, due to the way in which remotely sensed data have been processed.

+To use another landcover data product that is not yet supported by NB, you have two options:

-    To use another landcover data product, you would need to create a new column in your dataset that correlates to an equivalent value in one of the supported data products; all model output would then be subject to additional error in terms of the differences between real and assigned landcover, in terms of how the model has been parameterised for the supported landcover product.
+1. *Correlate your dataset to an existing supported data product:* You would need to create a new column in your dataset that correlates to an equivalent value in one of the supported data products. **Note:** all model output would then be subject to additional error in terms of the differences between real and assigned landcover, in terms of how the model has been parameterised for the supported landcover product.

-    If you have detailed information about your landcover product to be used within LUCI, you may use user-defined landcover which requires a landcover shapefile and a land cover linking table.
-This linking table should contain the relevant fields and information to be used by LUCI.
-This will be used in the parameter *Land cover linking table* below.
+2. *Generate your own user-defined parameterisation:* If you have detailed information about your landcover product to be used within NB, you may use user-defined landcover which requires a landcover shapefile and a land cover linking table, both of which have a field with the same name that links the land cover types in the polygon with the land cover information in the table.
+This linking table should contain the relevant fields and parameterisation information required by NB.
+The parameter *Land cover linking table* should be populated.

-    (Table 3: Land cover products supported by LUCI)
+    (Table 3: Land cover products supported by NB)

     | Land cover product | Land cover linking code | Provider |
     | --- | --- | --- |